shimkiv/mina-indexer/README.md

 ## Requirements

-- PostgreSQL 10.x+
+- PostgreSQL 12.x+
-- Go 1.15+
+- Go 1.16+

 ## Installation

-*Not available yet*
+Download binary releases from [Github](https://github.com/figment-networks/mina-indexer/releases)

 ## Configuration

-You can configure the service using either a config file or environment variables.
+You can configure the service using a config file or environment variables.

-### Config File
+### Configuration file

 Example: